Philatelic.ai Free beta

 • A common stamp where even a top grade sells for little more than an ungraded copy.

-Where a pre-grade fits
+Where pre-grading fits

-This is exactly the decision an image-based pre-grade is built to support.
-Instead of guessing, you get the most probable grade plus the full range of likely outcomes and a confidence read — before you spend a cent on certification.
-If the probable grade and its range clear your threshold, submit.
-If the distribution is spread low, you've saved yourself the fee.
+This is exactly the decision the PreGrader is built to support.
+Instead of guessing, you get the most probable grade plus the full range of likely outcomes and a confidence read, before you invest in a professional assessment.
+Used well, it's a filter: run a batch, submit the handful that look genuinely promising, and skip the rest.
+If the probable grade clears your threshold, submit; if the distribution is spread low, you've saved yourself the fee.

 The honest caveat

-No photo-based tool — ours included — can see thins, regumming, or gum disturbance, which often don't show in any image.
+No photo-based tool, ours included, can see thins, regumming, or gum disturbance, which often don't show in any image.
 A stamp can look like a 98 and still come back lower if a hidden fault turns up in hand.
 Treat a pre-grade as a confident read of visible condition that sharpens the decision, not a promise.
 The certified grade is the real answer.

-Check a stamp before you submit it
+Check a stamp before you commit the fee

 Predict the grade of your stamp ›